rs-costa/ObjComparison/README.md

 ObjComparison
 =============

-Systematic comparison of several objective functions for different E. coli genome-scale models and experimental datasets.
+Matlab implementation for investigation the effect of cellular objective functions and constraints in flux balance constraint-based models.
+Implementation of all objective functions and constraints can be adapted to test different metabolic systems.

 <b>I. PREQUISITES</b>